seasonedcc/wealthy-text-editor/docs/docs/introduction.md

 title: Introduction
 ---

-LIBRARY_NAME is a library that...
+Wealthy Text Editor is a library that...
 A simple "Hello world" would look like this:

 ```
 // src/App.js

-import new-react-lib from 'new-react-lib'
+import wealthy-text-editor from 'wealthy-text-editor'

 export default props => (
   <div />